chrisgschon/DengAI/README.md

 ### Exploratory Data Analysis

-In depth exploratory data analysis can be found in [Exploratory_Data_Analysis.ipynb] ( https://github.com/chrisgschon/DengAI/blob/master/notebooks/Exploratory_Data_Analysis.ipynb )
+In depth exploratory data analysis can be found in the [Exploratory_Data_Analysis notebook] ( https://github.com/chrisgschon/DengAI/blob/master/notebooks/Exploratory_Data_Analysis.ipynb )
 Here are the key takeways and figures from this analysis:

 - Each record has 20 numerical weather/climate related measurements, 3 time related columns and an categorical for the city (sj for San Juan and iq for Iquitos).